Larry is interested in projects having ambitious social, economic, and environmental goals.

 Larry has served as Project Principal for The Momentary, a sister facility to Crystal Bridges in Bentonville, Arkansas, that opened in 2020.
 He has served as Project Principal for the following award-winning projects: Intrinsic School Belmont Campus, UChicago Childhood Development Center – Stony Island, Inspiration Kitchens Garfield Park, Exelon Gymnasium, Wolcott School, and Hansberry College Prep.
 He was Project Architect for Muchin College Prep, the Old Town School of Folk Music, the Orchard Residence, the Depaul Residence, and a series of senior-focused Cafes for the Mather Foundation throughout Chicago.
 He also served as the Project Principal for the net-zero Midewin National Tallgrass Prairie Learning Center Competition.

-He is a thirteen-time winner of InnoCentive Challenges in multiple disciplines.
-He is a current Department of Energy grantee and was a finalist in the third round of the DOE’s Solar Prize for TrackerSled, which intends to invigorate rural economies with local renewable energy.
+Larry is a thirteen-time winner of InnoCentive Challenges in multiple disciplines.
+He was a finalist in the third round of the DOE’s Solar Prize and an SBIR grantee for technology designed to revitalize rural economies with local renewable energy.
+He was a member of AgLaunch’s 2023 cohort and presented at RE+ 2023.

-In 2010, he lectured to eight sitting US Ambassadors in Paris on the greening of US Embassies.
-From 2004 to 2014, he lectured on building design, construction, mechanical, plumbing, and electrical systems to candidates sitting for Architectural Registration Exam.
-In 2008, Larry Kearns was named Chicago Tribune’s “Chicagoan of the Year” in Architecture, and in 2016, he was elevated to a Fellow of the American Institute of Architects.
+In 2010, he lectured eight sitting US Ambassadors in Paris on the greening of US Embassies.
+From 2004 to 2014, he lectured on building design, construction, mechanical, plumbing, and electrical systems to candidates sitting for the ARE.

-Larry is a LEED Accredited Professional and is a licensed Architect in eight states.
-He and his wife Winnie Kearns, a social worker, live in Oak Park.
-They have two grown children and one in high school.
+Larry is a LEED Accredited Professional and is a licensed Architect in thirteen states.
+He and his wife, Winnie Kearns, a social worker, live in Chicago.
+They have three grown children.